 This may be important when it comes to registering and insuring your Sprinter camper van, because in some countries and across different US states, there are certain requirements that a van conversion must have, in order for it to be classed as a camper van rather than a commercial cargo vehicle.

 If you’re in the early stages of planning your Sprinter van build, then consider this a checklist for the 10 essential items for your camper conversion, bookmark this page to return to as you put together your plan and budget, and read our guide to planning and building a DIY Sprinter van conversion next!

 The 10 must-have Sprinter van build essentials

-To help with planning your own Sprinter camper van build, here are the 10 must-have essentials that most people are going to want / need for converting a cargo van (or crew, or passenger van) into a liveable DIY camper van.
+To help with planning your own Sprinter camper van build, here are the 10 must-have essentials that most people are going to want or need for converting a cargo van (or crew, or passenger van) into a liveable DIY camper van.